Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Paks nuclear power plant is owned by MVM.
 (Source: BNE)

-The Hungarian Parliament has now expressed full support for the construction of two new power reactors and a construction contract has been signed.
+Currently, the Hungarian Parliament has expressed its full support for the construction of two new power reactors, and a construction contract has been signed.

-Hungarian nuclear energy expert Andros Laszlo noted that the nuclear power plant in the city of Paks currently produces about 50% of Hungary's total energy, and has been an integral part of Hungary's energy system for the past 40 years.
+Hungarian nuclear energy expert Andros Laszlo noted that the nuclear power plant in Paks currently produces about 50% of Hungary's total energy, and has been an integral part of Hungary's energy system for the past 40 years.

-In Hungary, nuclear power is not a politically sensitive issue.
+In Hungary, nuclear energy is not a politically sensitive issue.
 The Fidesch party supports the construction of the next nuclear power plant.
-Of course, there are minorities within the Green Party who oppose nuclear power.
+Of course, there are minority groups within the Green Party that oppose nuclear energy.

-Hungary has recently decided to invest in building new nuclear power plants to replace the old ones.
-Mr. Andros Laszlo believes that the majority of Hungarians support the construction of a new nuclear power plant.
-Regarding the national referendum on the construction of a nuclear power plant, according to him, the support of the people for large projects is an important issue for any region of Hungary.
+Recently, Hungary decided to invest in building new nuclear power plants to replace the old ones.
+Andros Laszlo believes that the majority of Hungarians support the construction of a new nuclear power plant.
+Regarding the organization of a nationwide referendum on the construction of the nuclear power plant, he believes that public support for large-scale projects is crucial for any region of Hungary.

 Comment (0)